flinker-app/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 > [!TIP]
-> **Streamline BIM collaboration in Teams** with real-time viewing and sharing of IFC models, enhancing communication and project management while keeping your data secure and private.
+> Why Choose the IFC Viewer for  Teams?
+> - **Integrated Experience**: View and interact with 3D IFC models directly in Teams channels.
+> - **Enhanced Collaboration**: Facilitate real-time teamwork among architects, engineers, and managers.
+> - **Data Privacy and Security**: Ensures your files stay within Microsoft 365.

 > [!Note]
 > - 🛡️ **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.